 Nina has two sons, Jackson ’18 and Troy ’20.

 Sue is a past chair of the Prep Parents’ Organization at the Prep School and past president of the Parents’ Organization at the Upper School.
 She’s been a member of the Association Council and has served as a vice-president.
 She’s a board member at The Massey Centre for Women.
 Her volunteer work also includes the Art Gallery of Ontario, Human Rights Watch, the Childrens’ Book Bank and Mooredale House.
 Sue and her husband Greg have three sons, Michael ’03, Ryan ’06 and David ’12, and a daughter, Rachael.

-Todd Hargarten is a Managing Director and Global Head of Sales & Origination for the Equity Derivatives group, and Head of Prime Brokerage and Securities Lending at TD Securities.
-Among his involvements at UCC, he is Chair of the Parents Annual Giving Committee for the UCC Fund, and a member of the Advancement Committee.
+Todd Hargarten is Executive Managing Director and Head of the Securities Finance & Funding group at TD Securities.
+He is a Chartered Professional Accountants and a Chartered Financial Analyst and holds a Bachelor of Commerce degree from the University of Saskatchewan as well as a Master’s of Business Administration degree from the University of Western Ontario.
+Among Todd’s involvements at UCC, he serves as Chair of the Human Resource Committee and as a member of the Finance and Audit Committee.
+Previous involvement includes serving as Chair of the Parents Annual Giving Committee for the UCC Fund and as a member of the Advancement Committee.
 Todd and his wife Sarah have one son, Adam ’20, as well as two daughters, Tess and Laine.